jiechengdeng/CS240-Granular-Traffic-Network-Classification/README.md

 #### To Run:
 Go to `src` folder and run `python main.py`

-The program will be stuck when it prints the model's generated code.
-You need to copy the code from the terminal to `/home/travis/builds/GPT_Explanation_Project-main/core_reason_verification/project_data/temp_code.txt` then type any key to continue to test the new generated code.
+The program will be stuck after it prints the model's generated code.
+You need to copy the code from the terminal to:

+`/home/travis/builds/GPT_Explanation_Project-main/core_reason_verification/project_data/temp_code.txt`

+then type any key to continue to test the new generated code.